CSIM-UPF/arduino-resources/readme.md

 - [Arduino IDE](https://www.arduino.cc/en/Main/Software): Download the self-contained software.
 No experience required.
 - [Arduino extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino): An extension that adds Processing language support to the [VS Code editor](https://code.visualstudio.com/).
 Experience of integrated development environments (IDE) required.
-- [Fritzing](http://fritzing.org/): Software that allos to move from experimenting with a prototype to building a more permanent circuit.

 ## Tutorials and Examples